Svish/cypress-hmr-restarter/README.md

 ## What it does

-When using the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) (`cypress open`), after the window has loaded, it will try to connect to the `webpack-dev-server` websocket, which is assumed to run at `wss://<baseUrl>/sockjs-node`, and listen for messages of type `invalid`.
-When using the `gatsby` import, it will try to connect to the `<baseUrl>/__webpack_hmr` instead and listen for server side events containing the action of type 'built'.

-When any of those are received, after a short delay, it will find the restart button in the sidebar and click it for you.
+When using the [Cypress Test Runner](https://docs.cypress.io/guides/core-concepts/test-runner.html) (`cypress open`), after the window has loaded, it will try to connect and listen for events.
+When an event signifying a change has happened, after a short delay, it will find the restart button in the sidebar and click it for you.

+- The default import connects to the `webpack-dev-server` websocket, which is assumed to run at `wss://<baseUrl>/sockjs-node`, and listens for messages with the type `invalid`.

+- The gatsby import connects to the `webpack-hot-middleware` endpoint, assumed to run at `<baseUrl>/__webpack_hmr`, and listens for messages with the action `built`.